Atlantic Blue Charters

 next-image

-Get ready to wet a line and chase some of Jacksonville's most sought-after inshore species on this action-packed 4-hour trip.
-Whether you're a seasoned angler or just getting your feet wet, Atlantic Blue Charters has you covered for a morning of rod-bending excitement in the rich waters of coastal North Carolina.
+Get ready to reel in some of North Carolina's most sought-after inshore species on this action-packed half-day fishing trip with Atlantic Blue Charters.
+Whether you're a seasoned angler or just getting your feet wet, our expert guides will put you on the fish and show you the ropes of inshore fishing in the diverse waters of the Tar Heel State.

 Trip Overview